-The sound level of this machine, as measured at the operator's ear, is within the range of 70 to 90 dB when the rear window of the tractor is open.
-We recommend that ear protectors are worn and the tractor windows kept closed at all times when operating this machine.
+The sound level of these machines as measured at the operator's ear, is within the range of 70-90 dB when the rear window of the tractor is open.

+We recommend that ear protectors are worn and tractor windows are kept closed at all times whilst operating the machine.